trinker/qdap/vignettes/qdap_vignette.md

     <TR> <TD align="right"><font face="courier"><b><a href="http://trinker.github.io/qdap_dev/bag_o_words.html">word.split</a></b></font></TD> <TD align="right"> Reduces a text column to a <b>list</b> of vectors of bag of words and qdap recognized end marks (i.e., ".", "!", "?", "*", "-").</TD> </TR>
 </TABLE>

 Bag of words can be useful for any number of reasons within the scope of analyzing discourse.
-Many other qdap functions employ or mention these three functions as seen in the following counts for the three word splitting functions functions.
+Many other qdap functions employ or mention these three functions as seen in the following counts for the three word splitting functions.